bpamos/welltrajconvert/documentation/source/tutorial.rst

 The next step is to transfer data into the directional-survey-converter.
 Data formats vary from survey to survey depending on where it is coming from or what vendor is supplying it.
 The data could come from a single csv, a csv with multiple wells, from a database via a SQL query, a txt file, ect.

-Due to this, the directional-survey-converter ensures consistency by only accepting a :class:`json` document or a :class:`dict` in a specific format.
+Due to this, the directional-survey-converter ensures consistency by only accepting a :py:class:`JSON` document or a :py:class:`dict` in a specific format.
-To get data into this format there are a host of helper functions, see here `LINK`.
+To get data into this format there are a host of helper functions, see the `DataSource` class.

-In this example we will start by importing the data in the required :class:`json` format, and the next example we will create the data from a :class:`dict`.
+In this example we will start by importing the data in the required :py:class:`JSON` format, and the next example we will create the data from a :py:class:`dict`.

 Let's import a json.::

     json_path = path/'data/wellbore_survey.json'

-Using the :class:`WellboreTrajectory` class, use `from_json` to grab the path and convert its contents into a deviation survey object.
+Using the :mod:`directional-survey-converter.WellboreTrajectory` module, use the `from_json` abstract method to grab the path and convert its contents into a deviation survey object.
 This step will validate if the json contains the correct data for the minimum curvature calculation.::

     # create a wellbore deviation object from the json path